mshirlaw/jira-prepend/README.md

 JIRA Prepend
 ============

-System copy provides a vim mapping for extracting the JIRA ticket number from a git branch name for the purposes of prepending it to the start of a commit message.
+JIRA Prepend provides a vim mapping for extracting the JIRA ticket number from a git branch name for the purposes of prepending it to the start of a commit message.